aws-samples/aws-datasync-deploy-agent-azure/README.md

 # AWS DataSync Deployment for Azure

-This repository contains a script designed to facilitate the deployment of the AWS DataSync Agent on Amazon Linux 2 (AL2), enabling data synchronization and integration with Azure services.
+This repository contains a script designed to convert the DataSync Agent VHDX to VHD  on Amazon Linux 2 (AL2), and upload the generated disk to Azure and create an Azure Virtual Machine.

 ## Getting Started